GenerousLabs/share/server/README.md

   on the server.
   - `/user/commands.git/auth.yaml` - A file containing access keys which are permitted to access specific repositories.
-The server can use this file to decide whether to accept or reject push operations based on the tokens in this file.
+The server can use this file to decide whether to accept or reject pull operations based on the tokens in this file.

 In the future, we could also add extra commands like: